Coal: Stranded assets

 Some coal-fired power stations could become stranded assets, for example China Energy Investment, the world's largest power company, risks losing half its capital.
 However, state-owned electricity utilities such as Eskom in South Africa, Perusahaan Listrik Negara in Indonesia, Sarawak Energy in Malaysia, Taipower in Taiwan, EGAT in Thailand, Vietnam Electricity and EÜAŞ in Turkey are building or planning new plants.
 As of 2021 this may be helping to cause a carbon bubble which could cause financial instability if it bursts.

 Politics

 Countries building or financing new coal-fired power stations, such as China, India, Indonesia, Vietnam, Turkey and Bangladesh, face mounting international criticism for obstructing the aims of the Paris Agreement.
 In 2019, the Pacific Island nations (in particular Vanuatu and Fiji) criticized Australia for failing to cut their emissions at a faster rate than they were, citing concerns about coastal inundation and erosion.
 In May 2021, the G7 members agreed to end new direct government support for international coal power generation.

-Opposition to coal

-Opposition to coal pollution was one of the main reasons the modern environmental movement started in the 19th century.